niksaklecak/gamdom/README.md

     npm install
     ```

-    Or using yarn:

-    ```bash
-    yarn install
-    ```

     This command will also run `playwright install --with-deps` (due to the `postinstall` script in `package.json`) to download the necessary browser binaries.

 4.  **Environment Variables (Optional but Recommended for JIRA API Token):**
-    While the JIRA API token is currently hardcoded in `helpers/apiClient.ts` for simplicity in this assignment, in a real-world scenario, it's highly recommended to manage sensitive data like API tokens using environment variables.
+    While the JIRA API token is currently hardcoded in `helpers/jiraApiClient.ts` for simplicity in this assignment, in a real-world scenario, it's highly recommended to manage sensitive data like API tokens using environment variables.
     For example, you could create a `.env` file (and add it to `.gitignore`) with:
     ```
     JIRA_API_TOKEN=your_base64_encoded_jira_token